 Yes.
 Please ask your baby or child's nurse about ways to interact with and care for him or her.

 When can my baby/child go home?

 A nephrectomy requires general anesthesia (being put to sleep) and a minimum of an overnight stay.
-The type of surgery, possible problems and the expected length of stay will be discussed with you before the surgery is done.
+The surgeon will discuss the type of surgery, possible problems and the expected length of stay with you before they perform the procedure.

 What is my baby's long-term prognosis?

 A baby with unilateral MCDK with no other birth defects has a normal life expectancy.
 For a child with only one kidney that works, that kidney may be a little bigger than normal.
-He or she will need follow-up to care for the rest of his or her life to make sure the kidney remains healthy.
-These patients also should limit the amount of salt and protein in their diet to the recommended daily requirements for their age.
-These patients should not be involved in contact sports to protect their one good kidney from becoming injured.
-Weight should be kept at the ideal body weight and regular exercise is recommended for all people, but especially those with one kidney.
-Blood pressures should be checked at least annually.
+He or she will need follow-up to care for life to make sure the kidney remains healthy.
+It’s also important that your child: